 Sex Offender Search / Lookup

 All people registered as sex offenders have to be listed and registered on the sex offender databases required by the area they live in.
 Those listed on these databases have been convicted of a sex or kidnapping crime.
 You are able to view this information on the internet, but keep in mind that you will not be able to find the actual address, but only the block that they live on.

 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a docket and all of the filings and documents filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains a record of their state citizen’s criminal history.
 These state databases are connected so you can track criminal convictions from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and in the event that the crime was in a different state, you might have to pay for a more complete search.

-When you look up a person’s crminal records you will be able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include:
+When you look up a person’s criminal records you will be able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include:

 - Drug Possession.

 But, when you do a criminal records check, usually won’t learn if they had:

 - Lost their driver’s license or license revoked or suspended.

 - Any accidents.